-Notice is hereby given that the 2020 Annual Meeting of Stockholders (the "2020 Annual Meeting") of Fortinet, Inc., a Delaware corporation ("Fortinet," "we," "us" or "our"), will be held on Friday, June 19, 2020, at 10:00 a.m.
-Pacific time, at Fortinet's principal executive offices located at 899 Kifer Road, Sunnyvale, California 94086, for the following purposes:
+Notice is hereby given that the 2021 Annual Meeting of Stockholders (the "2021 Annual Meeting") of Fortinet, Inc., a Delaware corporation ("Fortinet," "we," "us" or "our"), will be held on Friday, June 18, 2021, at 10:00 a.m.
+Pacific time, in a virtual-only format, for the following purposes:

-- 1. To elect the eight directors listed in the accompanying proxy statement to serve for a one-year term expiring at Fortinet's 2021 Annual Meeting of Stockholders (the "2021 Annual Meeting") and until their respective successors have been duly elected and qualified. - 2.
-To ratify the appointment of Deloitte & Touche LLP as Fortinet's independent registered public accounting firm for the fiscal year ending December 31, 2020. - 3.
+- To elect the eight directors listed in the accompanying proxy statement to serve for a one-year term expiring at Fortinet's 2022 Annual Meeting of Stockholders (the "2022 Annual Meeting") and until their respective successors have been duly elected and qualified. - 2.
+To ratify the appointment of Deloitte & Touche LLP as Fortinet's independent registered public accounting firm for the fiscal year ending December 31, 2021. - 3.
 An advisory vote to approve named executive officer compensation. - 4.
-To vote on two stockholder proposals, if properly presented before the meeting. - 5.
-To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+To transact such other business proposals, if properly presented before the meeting.